-Health professionals whose registration has lapsed and are required to retrain to become eligible to practice are included.
+This includes health professionals whose registration has lapsed, and are required to retrain in order to practice.

 Clinical placements are an in-scope teaching and training activity.
 A clinical placement1 is an activity that contributes to or counts towards clinical/professional education and training requirements for an accredited course.
 In other words, a clinical placement is an essential requirement that is necessary for successful course completion.
 As voluntary placements are not essential to the successful completion of a course these are considered to be out-of-scope teaching and training activity for the purposes of ABF.